Epistemico/bookbot/README.md

 A simple Python CLI application that does static analysis on text files.

-BookBot is my first project!
+BookBot is my first project on BootDev!